agnesoft/agdb/agdb_web/pages/docs/references/queries.en-US.md

 NOTE: See [`SelectValuesQuery`](#select-values) for more details.

 The properties (key-value pairs) identified by `keys` and associated with `ids` [`QueryIds`](#queryids--queryid) will be removed from the database if they exist.
 It is an error if any of the `ids` do not exist in the database but it is NOT an error if any of the keys does not exist or is not associated as property to any of the `ids`.

-## Immutable queries

-Immutable queries read the data from the database and there can be unlimited number of concurrent queries running against the database at the same time.
-There are two types of immutable queries:

--   select
--   search

-The `select` queries are used to read the data from the database using known `id`s of elements.
-The `search` queries are used to find the `id`s and the result of search queries is thus often combined with the `select` queries.

 ## Select